'Suddenly there's sound' - Para swimmer Hext on being able to hear again

 'Like hearing underwater'

-Hext described the past two months since the surgery as the "hardest weeks of my life" as she has adjusted to being able to hear again and returned to the swimming pool in Swindon where she trains.
+Hext described the two months since the surgery as the "hardest weeks of my life" as she has adjusted to being able to hear again and returned to the swimming pool in Swindon where she trains.

 "When it got switched on, to be honest it was more than I ever could have expected because he (the surgeon) had dampened my expectations down," Hext said.